liveview-native/live_view_native/guides/introduction/welcome.md

 ## How does LiveView Native work?

-To understand the fundementals of LiveView Native, it is important to analyze LiveView Native and its relationship to our clients and Phoenix LiveView.
+To understand the fundamentals of LiveView Native, it is important to analyze LiveView Native and its relationship to our clients and Phoenix LiveView.

 ### Querying the server